somphene/somphene.github.io/log/_posts/2020-05-22-01-calculus-group-language.md

 ### Abstract

 Differentiation and Integration in Calculus Language are represented as a cyclic group of order two (isomorphic to Integers mod 2).
+This is done by identifying the symmetry of Calculus in the dual operations of Differentiation and Integration.
+That is, Integration and Differentiation are reflections of each other.

 ### Calculus Language as a Group